 HOST A SCREENING

 Schools, Universities, LGBTQIA+ Centers, and groups of any kind can sign up to host a screening.
-We will send you marketing materials and a Viewing and Discussion Guide to help you gather your audience, either in-person or online, to watch these amazing stories and to facilitate brave and impactful conversations after the performance is over.
+We will send you marketing materials and a Discussion and Action Guide to help you gather your audience, either in-person or online, to watch these amazing stories and to facilitate brave and impactful conversations after the performance is over.

 Black Trans Stories Matter Live Storytelling Performance